REPORTS TO: Senior Director of Club Operations

-GENERAL FUNCTION:The Club Director reports directly to the Senior Director of Club Operations or County Director and is responsible for the overall maintenance, supervision, program, and general operation of the Club.
+GENERAL FUNCTION:The Club Director I reports directly to the Senior Director of Club Operations and is responsible for the overall maintenance, supervision, program, and general operation of the Club.
 He/She is responsible for the activities relating to the outreach and recruitment of Members.
-The Club Director is responsible for Community Relations and hiring staff at the Club level.
+The Club Director I is responsible for Community Relations and hiring staff at the Club level.
 He/She coordinates the work of the Program Manager and assumes direct responsibilities for the development of specified program areas.
-The Club Director is responsible for overseeing the staff to implement specific programs related to BGCBC 3 (three) core service areas.
+The Club Director I is responsible for overseeing the staff to implement specific programs related to BGCBC 3 (three) core service areas.

-Club Director shall stimulate growth in membership, program development, fiscal responsibility, and overall dependability in managing the affairs of the Club.
-Specific accountability will be incorporated through the use of the annual evaluation process.
-The Club Director should possess the following skills:
+As the Club Director I, this staff shall stimulate growth in membership, program development, fiscal responsibility, and overall dependability in managing the affairs of the Club.
+Specific accountability will be incorporated using the annual evaluation process.
+The Club Director I should possess the following skills:

 - Ability to formulate proposals, needs lists, and prepare cost projections.